Pricing doesn’t exist in a vacuum and is therefore not something you can tackle on its own.

 We Don’t Know what we Don’t Know

-I had someone reach out to me on Clarity recently and say “it was when you said in this post that no one knows what your startup pricing should be that I trusted you.”
+I had someone reach out to me recently and say “it was when you said in this post that no one knows what your startup pricing should be that I trusted you.”

 Hmmm… so admitting that I don’t know something is good?
 Well then… I know very, very little!